dramforever/nix-dram/README.md

 'Smaller' Flakes will exists and possibly even in great numbers, but each user will have their own 'favorite' Flake to be used for most purposes.
-In `nix-dram` that flake will be assigned `flake:default`.
+In `nix-dram` that flake will be assigned `default-flake`.
 This indeed seems to be the use case with popular demonstration repositories such as [nixflk] showing this approach.
 Will this be how we use Flakes in the future?
 We will have to wait and see.